jdeath/CheckRoyalCaribbeanPrice/docs/install-windows.md

 ## Install (Windows 10/11 Option) - Python Not Required!
 1. Download [CheckRoyalCaribbeanPrice.exe](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/latest/download/CheckRoyalCaribbeanPrice.exe) .
 Link points to the latest release
-1. Move downloaded file to a folder and click `CheckRoyalCaribbeanPrice.exe` file on your computer
+1. Move CheckRoyalCaribbeanPrice.exe file to a folder (optional) , or just leave it in Downloads.
+1. Click `CheckRoyalCaribbeanPrice.exe` file on your computer
    - Note: If no config file is found, code will ask to download a simple config file for you and name it correctly. type "y" and hit enter to download
 1. Edit downloaded config.yaml (using NotePad) with your user/password.
 Do not change the spacing before the `-` lines. `#` means comment and everything to the right will be ignored
 1. The downloaded configuration file will log the output to "output.txt", this avoids requiring to keep the output on screen.